TheBarzani/barz/docs/README.md

 2. Multiple phases needed, maybe one for symbol table and another for semantic checking
 3. Semantic actions have to be grouped into traversal passes/phases, AND still be mapped to specific nodes.

+# code gen specs
+Files:

+1. assigment statement

+   assignment5.COMP442-6421.paquet.2025.4.pdf

+2. example programs: sample programs that demonstrate how your test cases should be documented.
+   Note that these are not to be considered as complete in terms of test case coverage.

+   example-bubblesort.src
+   example-polynomial.src
+   example-simplemain.src

+3. moon virtual processor: implementation code, documentation and sample code

+   moon/